Star-light07/blockchain-developer-bootcamp-final-project/README.md

 `truffle test`
 ## For late submission:
-I actaully submitted and hour earlier but the network was down.
-It to a whole hour of loading to upload.
+I actually submitted and hour earlier but my network was down.
+It took a whole hour of loading to upload.
 I hope you bare with me.